snehguptafr/MonTra/README.md

 | table_name : Month : Category * amount | editing the value by multiplying | `income : Apr : Sales * 101`
 | table_name : Month : Category / amount | editing the value by dividing | `income : Apr : Sales / 101`

-**WARNING**
+WARNING
-1: month and category should be capitalised as shown in the example below and separation from spaces and colon is required.
+ - month and category should be capitalised as shown in the example below and separation from spaces and colon is required.
-2: use the amount editing/updating commands only if there is some value existing in a given month and category, do not use it on NaN.
+ - use the amount editing/updating commands only if there is some value existing in a given month and category, do not use it on NaN.

 | Commands | Function |
 | ------ | ------ |